-Since its inception, the firm has worked on more than 500 design projects in the Yukon, Northwest Territories, Alberta, and British Columbia.
-These projects vary in scale from private residential renovations to the new $65 million Whitehorse Correctional Centre.
+Since its inception, the firm has worked on more than 800 design projects in the Yukon, Northwest Territories, Alberta, and British Columbia.
+These projects vary in scale from private residential renovations to the $60 million Whitehorse Correctional Centre.
 The firm has a combined experience of over four decades working in the Yukon in every eco-region of the Territory.